campb223/dssa_dw_final_project_campb223/readme.md

 > * address – stores address data for staff and customers
 > * city – stores city names.
 > * country – stores country names.

+To install PosgreSQL and restore the database, instructions are provided at: https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 ### Objectives
 The main objective of this is to implement an ETL process in python to create a Star-Schema in a Data Warehouse.